Golf Ball from Hairy to Haskell

 From 1848, golf balls made of gutta-percha gum, called ‘gutties’ began to replace featheries.
 Several claims are made about the origin of the gutty.

 The first gutties were smooth, but it was soon noticed that the ball performed better after it had nicks and blemishes.
-It is said that a saddle maker in St Andrews used tools to create regular grooves, which was better than random cutting.
+It is said that a saddle maker in St Andrews used his tools to create regular grooves, which was better than random cutting.

 In 1871, Willie Dunn at Musselburgh created a mould to make gutties, which was a quicker and more consistent method of production.
 Gutties were painted white or red for winter play, for the same reason as featheries, as protection and to be able to find them.